Epic-Fight/EpicFight-Docs/docs/Guides/page1.en.md

 ## **💡 Adding a feature -**

-Below is a simple example of creating a punching zombie.
+Below is a simple example of how you can create a punching zombie.
 ```JSON
 {
 	"model": "epicfight:entity/biped_old_texture",